On the notion of missingness for path attribution explainability methods in medical settings: Guiding the selection of medically meaningful baselines: Model descriptions

+\paragraph{Encoder architecture} The encoder architecture of the VAE used for the Manometry and Brain MRI data sets is depicted in Table \ref{appendix_encoder_architecture}, while the encoder architecture used for the Chest X-ray data set is depicted in Table \ref{appendix_encoder_architecture_spatial}.
+The main difference is the structure of the latent dimension, which is not flattened but instead kept spatial for the latter.
+This architecture was chosen for the Chest X-ray data set due to better reconstruction results.

+\paragraph{Decoder architecture} The decoder architecture of the VAE used for the Manometry and Brain MRI data sets is depicted in Table \ref{appendix_decoder_architecture}, while the decoder architecture used for the Chest X-ray data set is depicted in Table \ref{appendix_decoder_architecture_spatial}.

-\textbf{Training details}
+\paragraph{Training details}

-The VAEs were trained using the Adam optimizer and the hyperparameters specified in \ref{tab_vae_hyperparameters}.
-The loss function is combination of the Mean-Squared-Error (for reconstruction) and a $\beta-$weighted KL-Loss.
+The VAEs were trained using the Adam optimizer and the hyperparameters specified in Table \ref{tab_vae_hyperparameters}.
+The loss function is combination of the reconstruction loss and a $\beta-$weighted KL-Loss.
 The hyperparameters were chosen based on a simple grid search.

-Figure \ref{fig_appendix_vae} shows the loss on the training and validation sets during training of the VAE on the three data sets.
+Fig. \ref{fig_appendix_vae} shows the loss on the training and validation sets during training of the VAE on the three data sets.